 As a marketer or small business owner, the key to any successful marketing campaign is insight into consumer behavior.
-You've heard time and again about the importance of mobile devices in modern business.
+You’ve heard time and again about the importance of consumer behavior on mobile devices in modern business.
 Consumers are using mobile platforms more frequently, and they use them to not only communicate with friends and family, but also to interact with your business.

 No matter how loud the drumbeat is for mobile marketing, do you actually understand what your target customers are doing on mobile?
 More importantly, do you know how important (or unimportant) mobile is to their daily life?
 The answers to these questions are found below, and come courtesy of ExactTarget’s 2014 Mobile Behavior Report.

 At various points in human history, the mass adoption of a new technology has changed society in profound ways.
 From early mankind’s ability to control fire providing warmth, light in the dark, and the ability to cook food properly, to the invention of the PC, advances have drastically altered society before.
 Mobile is doing it again.

 Responding to a number of questions about the prevalence and importance of mobile devices and content, consumers had the following to say:

 91% said access to content however they wanted it is somewhat or very important.

 89% said mobile devices allow them to say up to date on family and social events.

 85% said mobile devices are a central part of their everyday life.